What Is The Difference Between Psychology And Psychiatry?

 What Is A Psychologist?

-A psychologist is someone who has a graduate-level degree such as master's or doctorate and has had at least one to two years of clinical experience.
+A psychologist has a graduate-level degree such as a master's or doctorate and has had at least one to two years of clinical experience.
 These individuals spend an average of eight years in school and two in training.
 A psychologist will either have a PsyD (Doctor of Psychology) or a Ph.D.
-(Doctor of Philosophy) and will have studied courses such as behavioral therapy, cognitive therapy, psychological therapy, treatments, psychological research, and personality development.
+(Doctor of Philosophy) and have studied behavioral therapy, cognitive therapy, psychological therapy, treatments, psychological research, and personality development.
 Those with a Ph.D. will also have an extensive amount of training in research.
 These professionals have one of the highest levels of knowledge compared to all types of mental health.

 Types Of Psychologists

 - Clinical Psychologists focus on the assessment and treatment of mental conditions such as abnormal behavior and psychiatric disorders.
-They typically work in private practices but may also work in universities, hospitals, doctor's offices, or community centers.
+They typically work in private practices and work in universities, hospitals, doctor's offices, or community centers.

 - Research Psychologists are trained to do experiments with statistics and scientific methods.
 They use their collected and analyzed data, tested hypotheses, and experiments to make conclusions to report them.

 - Developmental Psychologists focus on how we change and grow during our lifetime.
-They seek to understand and explain issues like perceptual changes, social growth, emotional changes, intellectual development, and even physical growth.
+They seek to understand and explain perceptual changes, social growth, emotional changes, intellectual development, and even physical growth.

 - Industrial-Organizational Psychologists work in the business field to deal with workplace problems like behavioral and productivity issues.
-They work to improve efficiency and morale in the workplace by studying leadership, organizational process, staff behavior, and employee attitudes.
+They work to improve the workplace's efficiency and morale by studying leadership, organizational process, staff behavior, and employee attitudes.

 - Educational Psychologists are those who treat students in the school system or teach psychology.
 They may also study how individuals work with teachers, parents, and other students.

-- Counseling Psychologists are centered on treating those who are under mental distress or have a wide variety of symptoms.
-The study is described as improving emotional and social health as well as family, work, health, etc.
+- Counseling Psychologists are centered on treating those under mental distress or who have a wide variety of symptoms.
+The study is described as improving emotional and social health and family, work, health, etc.

 - Behavioral Psychologists, which are also known as behaviorists, consider that all behaviors are dependent on conditioning.
 Two of these types of psychology include operant conditioning and classical conditioning.